-The first time I hired a virtual assistant to run my blog was a disaster.
+The first time I hired a virtual assistant to run my site was a disaster.
 Even worse, it was all my fault.

 So, I decided to hire a virtual assistant.